jknowles/eddatadoneright/content/about.md

 Across the country hundreds of data scientists and analysts are working for thousands of education agencies trying to help schools, school leaders, and education systems as a whole function more effectively.
 The work they do is critical to everything from scheduling classes and evaluating programs, to managing enrollments, strategic planning, and making the laws that shape our public education system at large.

 This book is for them.
 For their work.
-For the struggle.

 Lots of pundits and researchers have ideas about how education data work should be done and who should do it.
 Many of their ideas are disseminated widely.
 But, there are far fewer places for education analysts themselves to share their ideas, to describe their challenges, to cover their efforts to do good science in the everyday.